Reviews You Can Rely On

 Why Trust GearLab

 Over the years, we've had a pretty epic group of athletes test these trail running shoes.
-Currently leading that charge is Matthew Richardson, a resident of SW Colorado who has years of experience moving through the mountains.
+Currently leading that charge is Matthew Richardson, a resident of southwest Colorado who has years of experience moving through the mountains.
 Progressing through the region's wide range of activities, running remains his biggest passion.
 Some of his achievements include a day trip to the Chicago Basin 14ers and a top-ten finish at the Telluride Mountain Run, which had over 14k of vertical in 38 miles.
 A lover of maps, Matthew enjoys creating and exploring new routes and is always in search of the next great loop.

 Chiming in from the Sierra foothills of Nevada is longtime reviewer Matt Bento, a lifelong runner since high school.
 Matt discovered his enthusiasm for trail running one summer while working in Yosemite Valley when temperatures hovered in the 90s, and he decided it was too hot to go climbing.
 He methodically logged miles and built up his endurance until he could run the Yosemite high camps loop, a 40-mile adventure through the Sierra high country.
-Ever since he's found many ridge runs and link-ups throughout Sierra and believes the best runs start in the dark and end with a cheeseburger.
+Ever since he's found many ridge runs and link-ups throughout the Sierra and believes the best runs start in the dark and end with a cheeseburger.

 From short speed days to long explorations in the mountains, the...